By Rabbi Cornelius Vanderbilt Steinberg | In-House Rabbi for The Inquirist Magazine

 To my friends and progeny:

-I, the undersigned, hereby state my opposition to the memorialization or commemoration of my name and/or life (specifically as it pertains to any suffering I’ve endured) through the dipping of food items in saltwater and/or consumption of said saltwater or other liquid substances, so long as the liquid is understood by the memorializers/commemorators to represent tears I may have shed as a result of suffering I endured.
+I, the undersigned, hereby state my opposition to the memorialization or commemoration of my name and/or life (specifically as it pertains to any suffering I have endured) through the dipping of food items in saltwater or other liquid substances, so long as the liquid is understood by the memorializers/commemorators to represent tears induced as a result of suffering I endured.

 I explicitly implore my progeny to never willingly consume saltwater or other substances understood to represent my tears or my suffering, especially as an attempt to honor/memorialize/commemorate my memory.